 Go here to read the BISA >> Mission statement

 Go here to read the BISA >> Doctrinal Statement

 Just as we all have goals for ourselves and our future, BISA has a goal for each student.
 Go here to read the BISA >> Philosophy of Education

 How long will it take to complete my studies?

-This will be dependant on the number of courses that you take per term.
-A full-time student on campus will take between 6 to 7 courses per term (a term is 14 weeks of tuition) in order to graduate after three years.
+This will depend on the number of courses that you take per term.
+A full-time student on campus, in order to graduate after three years, will take 6 to 7 courses per term (a term is 14 weeks of tuition).
 This amount of work is impractical for many DLP students who prefer to study fewer courses per term, but who study consistently over a longer period of time, as a way of life.

 To fast-track the process some DLP students arrange to take certain courses on campus for credits, such as the 2-week BISA Winter School.